 Tama konnyaku balls refer to one of the types of konnyaku that are available.
 They typically come in prepackaged servings and can be added to a variety of dishes.

 Shirataki konnyaku rice is similar to konnyaku noodles.
-It is made the same way only the jelly is formed into a rice shape instead of a noodle shape.
+It’s made the same way, only the jelly is formed into a rice shape instead of a noodle shape.

 You can also buy konnyaku rice as is.
-Once prepared, you can add sauce and serve it in any dish that would normally contain rice.
+Once prepared, you can add sauce and serve it in any dish that’d normally contain rice.

 Once konnyaku is in rice or noodle form, it can easily be added to stir fries.